-One stand out feature of their Workgroup plan is Smart Routing.
+One stand-out feature of their Workgroup plan is Smart Routing.
 You can integrate TimeTrade’s code onto your website and let prospects book an appointment with the most relevant person based on rules.
-As example, if the prospect indicates they are from California, it would go to James, but if they are from New York, it will go to Robin.
+For example, if the prospect indicates they are from California, it would go to James, but if they are from New York, it will go to Robin.

 I found the service especially easy when setting up a quick meeting.
 I could click a link that offers an email template where I could include 40 people and track the responses.
 (Heaven help me if I’m ever in a meeting with 40 people.)

 What’s nice about TimeTrade is that they make it easy for non-members to add the appointment to their own schedule.
 On the confirmation panel, they provide links to popular calendars.
 These options also appear on the recipient’s confirmation email.

 While you can reschedule or cancel a meeting, it does require you to set up a free account with Timetrade.
 According to the company, they are aware of the rescheduling issue and are looking at various solutions.

 As with ScheduleOnce, they also offer appointment rules such as not letting people book on the same day.

 If your job requires a fair number of meetings, I’d encourage you to check out these services.
 Either one will help streamline the booking process and add structure to your day.
 These services also remind people that your time is valuable, and you manage it.